 Or open it directly: rakuai.com/capture-app/

 Three jobs, one pipeline.
 Reality goes in as video.
 A spatial world comes out.
 Then your AI assistant lives in it over MCP — it reads the scene, never silently rewrites your room.
+Reconstruction is phone/prosumer-grade today, not survey-grade.

 Point a camera at a space and move around it.
 A phone is enough.
 No rig, no markers, no booth.
 This is where we lead, because this is the part that has to be honest before anything else is interesting.

 The frames become a Gaussian splat with real geometry and scale — a scene you can orbit, measure, and anchor to.
 The runtime keeps authority over physics, collision, and transforms.
+Captures ship as SPZ, the open splat format Niantic created and the wider ecosystem is adopting, so your scans load in ecosystem viewers and ecosystem splats load in ours.

 Scan a room.
 Then ask your assistant questions about the actual space in front of you — "will this couch fit along that wall," "how far is the window from the desk."
 It answers against the measured scene, not a guess.